Math Insight

 How can we be 100% sure that the $\pdiff{f}{x}$ is discontinuous at the origin?
 Of course, such visualization are imperfect, and you never know if you are being mislead.
 But, we can back up the picture with a calculation.
 The partial derivatives of $f(x,y)$ are \begin{align*} \pdiff{f}{x}(x,y) &= \begin{cases} \displaystyle \frac{2 x y}{x^2+y^2}-\frac{2 x^3 y}{\left(x^2+y^2\right)^2} \ & \text{if } (x,y) \ne (0,0)\\ 0 & \text{if } (x,y) = (0.0). \end{cases} \\ \pdiff{f}{y}(x,y) &= \begin{cases} \displaystyle \frac{x^2}{x^2+y^2}-\frac{2 x^2 y^2}{\left(x^2+y^2\right)^2} \ & \text{if } (x,y) \ne (0,0)\\ 0 & \text{if } (x,y) = (0.0). \end{cases}. \end{align*} To calculate the partial derivatives away from the origin, we just used the usual rules for differentiation.
 At the origin, we had to use the limit definition of partial derivatives, as shown on another page.

-It's easy to see that the partial derivatives are zero along the $x$ and $y$ axes, as setting either $x=0$ or $y=0$ makes all the above expressions disappear.
-Focusing on the $x$-derivative, you can show that setting $y=x\sqrt{3}$ leads to a positive constant, $$\pdiff{f}{x}(x,x\sqrt{3}) = \frac{3\sqrt{3}}{8} \approx 0.65,$$ as long as you stay away from the origin.
+Focusing on the $x$-derivative, it's easy to see that the partial derivative with respect to $x$ is zero along the $x$ and $y$ axes (away from the origin), as setting either $x=0$ or $y=0$ (but not both) makes the above expression $\pdiff{f}{x}$disappear.
+You can show that setting $y=x\sqrt{3}$ leads to a positive constant, $$\pdiff{f}{x}(x,x\sqrt{3}) = \frac{3\sqrt{3}}{8} \approx 0.65,$$ as long as you stay away from the origin.
 On the other hand, setting $y=-x\sqrt{3}$ lead to a negative constant $$\pdiff{f}{x}(x,-x\sqrt{3}) = -\frac{3\sqrt{3}}{8} \approx -0.65.$$

 These four lines along which $\pdiff{f}{x}(x,y)$ is constant are overlaid on the graph shown below.
 Since all the lines go to the origin, they are a convincing demonstration that within any neighborhood of the origin, $\pdiff{f}{x}(x,y)$ takes on the values $0$, $\frac{3\sqrt{3}}{8}$, and $-\frac{3\sqrt{3}}{8}$.
 We've obtained different values for the limit of $\pdiff{f}{x}(x,y)$ along paths going to the origin, demonstrating that $\pdiff{f}{x}(x,y)$ is discontinuous at the origin.